AVSystem/Anjay/doc/sphinx/source/FirmwareUpdateTutorial/FU4.rst

     long as necessary.
 The documentation describes this in more detail, and we recommend to have a glance at it.

-Our simplified implementation uses either ``anjay_fw_update_load_security_from_dm()`` which already returns a pointer to the heap allocated space, or when the fallback to certificates is needed, only literal c-strings are used, thus the lifetime of security configuration in both cases is just right.
+Our simplified implementation uses either ``anjay_security_config_from_dm()`` which already returns a pointer to the heap allocated space, or when the fallback to certificates is needed, only literal c-strings are used, thus the lifetime of security configuration in both cases is just right.

 The implementation is presented below.
 Changes made since :doc:`last time <FU2>` are highlighted: